aldeen/Flynmeet/README.md

  - Business logic

-The front-end will be treating the information requested by the user and the technical choice has been made on jsAngular for his flexibility, capacity to make a nice UI and supported by Google makes it more reliable for the futur.
+The front-end will be treating the information requested by the user and the technical choice has been made on jsAngular for its flexibility, capacity to make a nice UI and supported by Google makes it more reliable for the futur.

 Both Back-end and Front-end will be communicating through REST API and Django REST Framework will be used.
 ## Applications ##